Sebile® Stick Shadd

 - Streamlined shape very efficient for long distance casts

-- Bait remains horizontal when stationery or worked
+- Bait remains horizontal when stationary or worked

 - Extremely stable lure in all conditions; turbulent waters, powerful currents, even breakers, and calm lake conditions